williampsena/bugs-channel-ex/README.md

 - Identify the project by the requested authentication keys
 - Adds cache strategies
 - Adds Mongo persistence and tasks to import yaml files
+- Adds Redis as an plugin alternative
+- Create a docker deployment example
+- Create an example using events and Kibana

 ## TODO